rabbitmq/ra/docs/internals/SNAPSHOTS.md

 - `prepare(ra_index(), State :: term()) -> Ref :: term()`:

-This is called when the state machine as emitted a `release_cursor` effect and Ra has decided it is time to take a snapshot.
+This is called when the state machine has emitted a `release_cursor` effect and Ra has decided it is time to take a snapshot.
 This is called inside the Ra process and thus should not block unnecessarily.
 It can be used to trigger checkpoints or similar in disk-based state machines.